Why You React Differently on Different Days: Your Window of Tolerance Explained

 When stress or emotion exceeds your capacity to stay regulated, your nervous system shifts into protection mode, either revving up into hyperarousal or dropping down into hypoarousal.

 This is a sympathetic nervous system response.
-It can look like:
+It may feel like:

 Anger, defensiveness, or lashing out

-Physical symptoms like a racing heart, clenched jaw, or shallow breath
+Physical signs like a racing heart, clenched jaw, or shallow breath

 You're wired for survival here; your system sees danger, even if it’s emotional, relational, or symbolic (like rejection or criticism).

-This is a dorsal vagal (parasympathetic) response, where everything slows or numbs.
+This is a dorsal vagal response, where everything slows or numbs.
 You may experience:

 What Shapes Your Window of Tolerance?